 - 5-10 days OSS

-- Student and parent must sign a behavior contract
+- Mandatory Parent Restorative Session

 - Possible Law Enforcement Involvement

-7-10 days OSS
+- 7-10 days OSS

+- Mandatory Parent Restorative Session

-- Mandatory parent conference - Possible Law Enforcement Involvement
+- Possible Law Enforcement Involvement

 - 10 days OSS

 - Referral to the Discipline Tribunal

 - Possible Law Enforcement Involvement

 BULLYING/CYBERBULLYING

 Each reported incident of Bullying/Cyberbullying behavior will be investigated by the principal/designee, and in some cases school security, and a disposition determined which might include ISS, a suspension from school or a referral to the Student Discipline Tribunal.
 Students who make a false report of an incident of bullying behavior will also receive a disposition.